-(b) Qualified DVBEs are issued the following certifications:

-(1) DVBE certification, valid for twenty four (24) months.

-(2) Dual Multiple certifications, valid for twenty four (24) months.
+- (a) Certified status is granted to those business entities who have met and complied with sections \$\\$\\$ 1896.80, 1896.81, and 1896.82 requirements. - (b) Qualified DVBEs are issued the following certifications: - (1) DVBE certification, valid for twenty four (24) months. - (2) Dual Multiple certifications, valid for twenty four (24) months.
 Dual Multiple certifications means DVBEs also have small business and small business for the purpose of public works certifications.
-Refer to 2 CCR sections§ 1896.4, subdivision (ut) and 1896.4, subdivision (v) of Title 2, California Code of Regulations (CCR), for the definition of a small business and small business for the purpose of public works designations.

-(3) Dual Multiple certifications, with microbusiness and small business for the purpose of public works designations, valid for twenty four (24) months.
-Refer to 2 CCR section§ 1896.4, subdivision (po) of Title 2, California Code of Regulations (CCR), for the definition of a microbusiness designation.
+Refer to 2 CCR sections§ 1896.4, subdivision (ut) and 1896.4, subdivision (v) of Title 2, California Code of Regulations (CCR), for the definition of a small business and small business for the purpose of public works designations. - (3) Dual-Multiple certifications, with microbusiness and small business for the purpose of public works designations, valid for twenty four (24) months.
+Refer to 2 CCR section§ 1896.4, subdivision (pe) of Title 2, California Code of Regulations (CCR), for the definition of a microbusiness designation.

 (4) OSDS, at its discretion, may issue short-term or extended certifications, for up to twenty four (24) months on a case-by-case basis up to 12 months based on the requirements set forth in section 1896.81.
 In addition, OSDS may extend the length of certifications as long as the total period of certification, including sequential extensions, is not exceeding sixty (60) months.

-Section 1896.84(c) will not change.

-Section 1896.84(d) will be amended to read:
+[No change to subsection (c).]

-(d) Recertification must be applied for, in the manner set forth in section§ 1896.80, prior to expiration of an existing certification.

-Requests for recertification, in either electronic or paper, may not be submitted earlier than ninety (90) calendar days before certifications expire.
-Unless otherwise instructed by OSDS, the recertification requests must contain updated information and/or replacement of obsolete content in order to demonstrate continued eligibility.

-Proposed Text - CCR, Title 2, §§ 1896 - 1896.26; 1896.60 - 1896.97; 1896.99.100 - 1896.99.120 Page 38 of 46 (3) The qualifying DV shall declare in writing there are no changes in the serviceconnected disability as previously documented or, if there have been changes, provide the verification referenced in section 1896.82, subdivision (b).
+- (d) Recertification must be applied for, in the manner set forth in section§ 1896.80, prior to expiration of an existing certification. - (1) Requests for recertification, in-either electronically or on paper, may not be submitted earlier than ninety (90) calendar days before certifications expire. - (2) Unless otherwise instructed by OSDS, the recertification requests must contain updated information and/or replacement of obsolete content in order to demonstrate continued eligibility. - (3) The qualifying DV shall declare in writing there are no changes in the service-connected disability as previously documented or, if there have been changes, provide the verification referenced in <a href="mailto:section-sectio - (e) DVBEs are subject to verification of eligibility by OSDS at any time.

-Section 1896.84(e) will be amended to read:

-(e) DVBEs are subject to verification of eligibility by OSDS at any time.
 Whenever eligibility requirements are no longer met, DVBEs shall withdraw in writing from certification or OSDS will discontinue certification thirty (30) days after written notice.

-Section 1896.84 (f) will not change.

-Section 1896.84(g)(1) and (g)(3) will not change.

-Section 1896.84(g)(2) will be amended to read:
+[No change to subsection (f).]

+(g) In the event of a certification of permanent medical disability or death of qualifying DV owners, the business shall do the following:

+[No change to paragraph (g)(1).]